DepthFocus: Controllable Depth Estimation for See-Through Scenes

+We instantiate this framework within a stereo vision context to ensure robust metric scale recovery.
+Our proposed architecture, \textbf{DepthFocus}, is a steerable Vision Transformer equipped with dual conditional modules.
+Unlike prior methods that use static feature extractors, we integrate a Mixture-of-Experts (MoE) framework alongside direct condition injection mechanisms.
+These components dynamically modulate feature processing based on a scalar control variable $c$, which maps directly to the physical disparity range.
+This enables the network to selectively extract features relevant to the target depth layer, effectively resolving ambiguities in transparent and reflective regions without sacrificing performance on standard opaque benchmarks.

-To train the model, we internally constructed a large-scale synthetic multi-layer dataset that provides supervision for intent-driven depth perception.
-For evaluation, we release two complementary resources: (i) a synthetic test set with diverse scenes and see-through materials, covering multi-layered depth under controlled conditions, and (ii) a laboratory-level bilayer real dataset with dense ground-truth annotations, enabling reliable assessment of multi-layer perception.
-Together, these datasets support comprehensive evaluation in both controlled and real-world environments.
+To facilitate training and evaluation, we constructed a large-scale synthetic multi-layer dataset providing supervision for reference-guided perception.
+We also release a synthetic test set with diverse transparent materials and a rigorously annotated laboratory-level bi-layer real dataset.

-Our experiments demonstrate that the proposed model maintains state-of-the-art performance on conventional single-depth benchmarks while showing clear improvements in transparent and reflective scenes.
-On synthetic multi-layered data, it further demonstrates controllable depth estimation aligned with user intent, validating the feasibility of intent-driven perception.
-Moreover, qualitative results on the LayeredFlow benchmark~\cite{wen2024layeredflow} highlight robust generalization to previously unseen multi-layered scenes (Figure~\ref{fig:layeredflow}).

-Our contributions are summarized as follows: \begin{itemize} \item Intent-driven depth estimation enabling user-controlled focus in multi-layered scenes. \item A steerable Vision Transformer with conditional modules. \item New evaluation resources: a synthetic multi-layered test set and a bilayer real dataset with dense annotations. \item State-of-the-art accuracy on conventional benchmarks and robust generalization to see-through and multi-layered scenes. \end{itemize}
+Our experiments demonstrate that our method overcomes the architectural limitations of previous approaches by establishing a new state of the art across all evaluated benchmarks.
+As visualized in the comprehensive radar plot in Figure~\ref{fig:benchmark_radar}, our model achieves leading accuracy on standard opaque datasets while showing significant improvements in transparent and reflective scenes.
+Crucially, in multi-layered scenarios, {DepthFocus} outperforms existing metric-scale multi-layer methods~\cite{wen2024layeredflow, shi2024asgrasp} by a substantial margin.
+Figure~\ref{fig:generalization} further highlights this strong generalization across diverse unseen environments, where the model accurately resolves complex depth structures according to the user intent.

+Our work provides four primary contributions: \textbf{1.
+General condition-aware framework:} A paradigm shift from attempting simultaneous multi-layer estimation to a selective process that reconstructs only the surface aligned with a target reference; \textbf{2.
+Steerable architecture design:} A Vision Transformer utilizing dual conditional modules---including MoE and condition injection---to dynamically adapt its feature processing for a desired focus; \textbf{3.
+New evaluation resources:} A large-scale synthetic multi-layer dataset and a laboratory-level bi-layer real dataset with dense ground-truth annotations; and \textbf{4.
+State-of-the-art performance:} Consistent leading accuracy across all evaluated benchmarks, demonstrating superior robustness in both standard opaque and complex multi-layer scenes.